Local: pain at injection site, local lipoatrophy or lipodystrophy with subcutaneous use

-In patients requiring glucocorticoid/corticosteroid replacement or supplementation careful titration is required as some metabolic pathways are inhibited by somatropin.
+In patients requiring glucocorticoid/corticosteroid replacement or supplementation, careful titration is required as some metabolic pathways are inhibited by somatropin.

-SC (Adults): 0.04 mg/kg/wk divided into equal doses given 7 days per wk initially; may be ↑ at 4–8 wk intervals to a maximum of 0.08 mg/kg/wk.
+SUBQ (Adults): 0.04 mg/kg/wk divided into equal doses given 7 days per wk initially; may ↑ at 4–8-wk intervals to a maximum of 0.08 mg/kg/wk.

 Pediatric Growth Hormone Deficiency

-SC Children: 0.16–0.24 mg/kg/wk divided into equal doses given 6–7 times per wk.
+SUBQ (Children): 0.16–0.24 mg/kg/wk divided into equal doses given 6–7 times per wk.

 Growth Failure Associated with Prader-Willi or Turner Syndrome